-You can also find nanotechnology volunteer opportunities through various nanotech associations, such as the Foresight Institute (http://www.foresight.org/).
+You can also find nanotechnology volunteer opportunities through various nanotech associations, such as the Foresight Institute.
 These associations often host conferences, conventions and other programs that help facilitate the building of experience and connections.

-Internships are advantageous because they often provide credit towards a degree and, occasionally, a small wage.
-Universities and research facilities often offer technician internships for undergraduates looking to be introduced to the application of nanotechnology, nanofabrication and nanoscience.
+Internships are advantageous because they often provide credit toward a degree, and occasionally, a small wage.
+Universities and research facilities often offer technician internships for undergraduates looking to be introduced to the application of nanotechnology, nanofabrication, and nanoscience.
 Interns are typically selected by the staff or faculty and must be in good academic standing.

 Other stellar opportunities for students include special projects run by faculty.
 Occasionally, prominent faculty members at universities will embark on a research project that will require the assistance of a handful of very dedicated interns or volunteers.
 The leader of the project will choose his or her assistants carefully, often submitting them to a rigorous screening process.
 Being included on the staff of a pioneering research project can help build invaluable connections to big names in the field and, if the venture is very successful, catapult your career before you even complete your degree.

 Finding a Nanotechnology Internship or Volunteer Opportunity